Currently we test and support the following browsers:

 All employees of St Jude Children’s Research Hospital are granted a total of 8 holidays per calendar year.
 Residents are required to work one major holiday.
 The exact holiday will be determined between the resident and the Residency Program Director within one month of starting the residency program.

-For Pediatric Hematology/Oncology PGY2 Residents
+For Oncology with a Pediatric Focus PGY2 Residents

 Based on ASHP requirements for an Oncology specialty residency (PGY2), residents are required to complete a predetermined number of hours in order to gain competency in chemotherapy preparation and sterile technique.
 Residents will complete this training during orientation and by staffing one afternoon per week, every other week for the first half of the year.
 Residents will also provide weekend clinical coverage during the residency.
 Coverage will take place every second or third weekend for the first half of the residency and will alternate between clinical services and pharmacy operations services.
 For the second half of the residency, coverage will take place every third or fourth weekend and only for clinical services.
 Residents will receive a monetary stipend for weekend coverage during the second half of the residency year.

 Medication-Use Safety residents will staff one afternoon per week, every other week and every second or third weekend in pharmacy operation services during the first half of the residency year.
-For the second half of the year, additional staffing may be required as determined by the Residency Director.
+For the second half of the year, additional staffing may be required as determined by the Residency Program Director.

 St Jude currently is responsible for precepting students from a number of colleges of pharmacy across the country.
 The resident will be expected to help co-precept the student should the resident and students rotations overlap.
 Residents are also expected to lead group discussions and facilitate learning experiences for PharmD students as required during the month.